Success! TRAVEL24 has been applied to your cart.

 Firstly, the UV light from the sun could also be a reason why sunlight helps with seborrheic dermatitis.
 One study investigated the effects of narrow-band ultraviolet (UV) B phototherapy on severe seborrheic dermatitis.

-In this study, researchers found that narrow-band UV phototherapy was a safe and extremely effective treatment option for severe seborrheic dermatitis [8].
+In this study, researchers found that narrow-band UV phototherapy was a safe and extremely effective management option for severe seborrheic dermatitis [8].
 Because this phototherapy uses specific UV wavelengths that are a component of natural sunlight, this could also explain how sunlight helps relieve symptoms of seborrheic dermatitis.

 Secondly, sunlight is a source of vitamin D. Some research shows that both vitamin D supplementation and sunlight are beneficial in managing seborrheic dermatitis.